ashkan-abbasi66/tutorials/tf_install_windows/Readme.md

 # Quick guide for installing Python, Tensorflow, and PyCharm on Windows
 This guide shows you **how to install Python and Tensorflow**.
 Moreover, it shows how to install and configure **PyCharm** IDE which is a widely used IDE among Python programmers.
-The installation steps were tested multiple times, especially with the following configurations:<br>   Windows 10, CUDA 9.0, cuDNN 7.1, Tensorflow 1.9, python 3.6<br>&nbsp;&nbsp;&nbsp;Windows 10, CUDA 9.0, cuDNN 7.1, Tensorflow 1.8, python 3.5.2<br>
+The installation steps were tested multiple times, especially with the following configurations:<br>&nbsp;&nbsp;&nbsp;Windows 10, CUDA 9.0, cuDNN 7.1, Tensorflow 1.9, python 3.6<br>&nbsp;&nbsp;&nbsp;Windows 10, CUDA 9.0, cuDNN 7.1, Tensorflow 1.8, python 3.5.2<br>
 &nbsp;&nbsp;&nbsp;Windows 10, CUDA 8.0, cuDNN 6.0, Tensorflow 1.4, python 3.5.2<br>

 Some points:<br>